 A study in the UK Southern North Sea SAC on the potential cumulative effects from a number of nearby windfarms on harbour porpoise (BEIS 2020a), concluded that seismic surveys did not have an adverse effect upon the integrity of the SAC.
 Harbour porpoise relocated and displacement was temporary.
+In consideration of the confined waters of the Moray Firth, a study on coastal bottlenose dolphin and the far-field effects of impulsive noise concluded that the impulsive noise generated by offshore activities did not cause any dolphin displacement from the southern coast of the Moray Firth (Fernandez-Betelu et al., 2021).

-It is expected that the same behavioural response will be observed as the Application Area lies in open coastal waters where protected species have the ability to temporarily avoid the transient surveys.
+It is expected that the same behavioural response will be observed around the Application Area, where protected species have the ability to temporarily avoid the transient surveys.

-The risk to protected species is negligible.
+The risk to protected species is not significant.